str11ngfello/kaomojikeyboard/README.md

 # Kaomoji Keyboard

 > [!CAUTION]
-> This is a sample application for a custom keyboard for iOS built in Objective-C. It's outdated, and I'm not maintaining it.
-I'm publishing on Github
+> This is a very old application for a custom keyboard for iOS built in Objective-C. I'm not maintaining it.
+I'm publishing on Github for educational purposes.

 ![Screenshot](/kaomojikeyboard/Images.xcassets/AppIcon.appiconset/Icon180.png)